poac-dev/poac/README.md

 ## License

-Poac is licensed under the terms of the GNU General Public License version 3.
+Poac is licensed under the terms of the Apache License version 2.0.

 Please see [LICENSE](https://github.com/poacpm/poac/blob/master/LICENSE) for details.